 I live in Cuba because I love Cuba.
 Ernest Hemingway

-Emoke and I believe than the cuentapropistas, who have started their own businesses–as well as artists such as musicians, painters and writers are the driving force of an evolving Cuba.
+I believe than the cuentapropistas, who have started their own businesses–as well as artists such as musicians, painters and writers are the driving force of an evolving Cuba.
 By supporting them directly, all of us can make a positive difference in the lives of the Cuban people.

 What you need to do